kebairia/kvmcli/README.md

 ### Configuring default values

 Modify `config.cfg` with the default values that you need.
-You can specify the path to the server YAML file, the path to the artifacts and images directories, and the name of the image that you want to use, on so on.
+You can specify the path to the server YAML file, the path to the artifacts and images directories, the name of the image that you want to use, on so on.

 Here's an example of how to configure the default values in `config.cfg`: